 Mulago funds a lot of early stage organizations.
 We also fund organizations taking proven solutions to scale.
 We operate like a philanthropic venture fund where impact serves as an analog for profit, and cost-per-impact sits in for return on investment.
 We want the biggest bang for our buck with the least hassle for us and for those we fund.
 This means:

 We fund high-impact organizations to do what they do well; mostly grants, sometimes debt or equity.
 We don't invest in organizations that don't measure impact – they're flying blind and we would be too.

-Impact at scale doesn't come from projects, it comes from the work of organizations.
-The best way to reach scale with a great idea is to pair it with a great organization.
+Impact at scale doesn't come from projects, it comes from the work of organizations taking brilliant solutions to their full potential.
+The only way to reach scale with a great idea is to pair it with a great organization.

 Unrestricted funding drives innovation and growth.
 It's the most useful for the organization and most leveraged for the donor.
 If we don't think an organization knows how to use the money better than we do, we don't give them any.

 We don't abandon a good thing.
-If we continue to see real impact and clear progress toward scale, we stay in the game.
+If we continue to see real impact and clear promise toward scale, we stay in the game.

 We don't take proposals.
 Proposals are a hassle for all concerned and rarely give us the information we need.
 We source through our own network and ask our own questions.

 The last thing we want is to waste the time and energy of those who are trying to save the world.
 We ask for annual milestones and their impact methodology; beyond that, we rely on documents they should already have on hand.